 Deloitte must assess threats to independence created when a former Deloitte partner or member of the engagement team is employed by management.
-In order to assist Deloitte in maintaining independence, management should notify Ms. Torgrimson and/or Ms. Gill where substantive employment conversations have been had with a former or current Deloitte partner or engagement team member.
+In order to assist Deloitte in maintaining independence, management should notify Ms. Gill where substantive employment conversations have been had with a former or current Deloitte partner or engagement team member.